Thomas Edison Alston

 After high school and a stint in the Navy, the tall first baseman began his career in the Negro Leagues with the Goshen / Greensboro (NC) Red Wings and later suited up with the Jacksonville Eagles, a touring club which was hired in 1950 to play in Canada as the Indian Head Rockets.

 After two seasons with the Rockets (1950-1951) Alston kicked off his career in organized baseball way down in the Southwest International League.
-In that initial season of pro ball, Alston must have thought he'd never left Canada -- at least eight of his teammates with Porterville had played on the prairies (including Jesse Blackman, Walt Tyler, Chet Brewer and Les Witherspoon).
+In that initial season of pro ball, Alston must have thought he'd never left Canada -- at least eight of his teammates with Porterville had played on the prairies (including Jesse Blackman/Blackmon, Walt Tyler, Chet Brewer and Les Witherspoon).
 After a superb rookie campaign (.353-12-59) Alston quickly made his way up to the San Diego Padres of the Pacific Coast League.

 With a jump to the PCL, he even improved almost all of his batting marks with 23 homers and 101 runs batted in.
 That opened some eyes and the Padres sold his contract to the St. Louis Cardinals.